Subscribe

 Tile mosaic pattern

 Another thing to think about is what the design of the tile is intended to be.
 If you want a simple grid, like subway tile, you can go either way.
-But if your tile is laid out in a mosaic and you want to bring out the pattern of it, contrasting grout is probably the best option, as it will enhance the design and draw attention to it.
+But if you lay out your tile in a mosaic and want to bring out the pattern, contrasting grout is probably the best option because it will enhance the design and draw attention to it.

 One danger to using dark grout is that it can stain light-colored tiles.
 If you want to install that particular combination, be sure to apply a sealant to your tiles before you apply the grout.
 Test the sealant beforehand to make sure it will be effective.